 Members of the NESPF Pension Board have agreed to a Conflicts of Interest Policy.
-This was last reviewed and noted by the Pensions Committee on 11 September 2020.
+This was updated and noted by the Pensions Committee on 11 September 2020, a further review was carried out in July 2021 but no further changes were made.
 It requires all members to notify NESPF of any potential conflicts of interest arising as a result of their position on the Board.